Donate

 You can ignite the CAMFED Multiplier Effect

-CAMFED graduates can join Africa’s largest and fastest-growing Sisterhood of leaders, the CAMFED Association.
+CAMFED graduates can join Africa’s largest and fastest-growing sisterhood of leaders, the CAMFED Association.
 Each member, on average, supports another 3 girls to go to school with her own resources, as well as mentoring and encouraging many more.
 And as a network of activists, we create employment and opportunity, tackling inequality and injustice.

 This is the CAMFED Multiplier Effect, and what Nicholas Kristof of The New York Times calls a “perpetual motion machine” — the positive impact a girl’s education has on others’ lives.